-Best practices for a sales commission plan has been to “pay for performance” instead of paying for activities which is good advice if you lack the operational capability to design with the current understanding of maximizing motivation.
-The limitation of pay for performance is the backwards view into something that has already happened.
+Best practices for a sales commission plan has been to “pay for performance” instead of paying for activities—which is good advice if you lack the operational capability to design with the current understanding of maximizing motivation.
+The limitation of pay for performance is the backward view into something that has already happened.
 The ability to closely tie the reward to the behavior is paramount.

 The latest line of thought in sales commission plan design is to build a framework to help sales representatives make decisions throughout the sales process to maximize their personal earnings, align with the company’s strategic goals, as well as consider the acquisition, penetration, and retention of prospect and clients.
 This is enabled through technology that estimates future commissions based on opportunities in the CRM system or quotes from a CPQ (Configure, Price, Quote) system.

-Depending on the level of regulatory oversight for your particular industry the elements of your sales compensation plan may be impacted.
-Two industries in particular that have legal rules around sales compensation include the Insurance and Pharmaceutical verticals with significant financial penalties for failure to be in compliance.
+Depending on the level of regulatory oversight for your particular industry, the elements of your sales compensation plan may be impacted.
+Two industries in particular that have legal rules around sales compensation include the Insurance and Pharmaceutical verticals—each with significant financial penalties for failure to be in compliance.

 Your sales compensation plans must be competitive or your organization will struggle with recruiting, engagement, and retention of sales representatives.
-The cost to replace an employee, and the time for a sales representative to become a full quota bearing rep are key economic reasons to have a competitive plan for base salary, total target compensation at plan, and potential upside earnings potential.
-Leading companies are using up to date real world benchmarks with peer organizations, lagging companies are relying out outdated manual survey information or worse – nothing at all.
+The cost to replace an employee, and the time for a sales representative to become a full quota bearing rep, are key economic reasons to have a competitive plan for base salary, total target compensation at plan, and potential upside earnings potential.
+Leading companies are using up-to-date real-world benchmarks with peer organizations while lagging companies are relying on outdated manual survey information, or worse: nothing at all.

 The sales force is looking to maximize their individual earnings and will look to game the plan.
-Of great importance to the sales force are transparency and visibility into earnings, timely and accurate payments (so they don’t have to individually track it), easy to understand reporting available on mobile devices, a fair territory, an attainable quota, and competitive pay with both internal and external peers.
+Of great importance to the sales force are transparency and visibility into earnings, timely and accurate payments (so they don’t have to individually track them), easy-to-understand reporting (available on mobile devices), a fair territory, an attainable quota, and competitive pay with both internal and external peers.

 In this article we mentioned a specific type of sales compensation plan, the commission based plan.
 A commission based plan is suited for industries and products where an individual sales representative has control over the sale, the sales cycle is relatively short, territories are difficult to balance, and the forecast for the market is difficult to predict.

 Other selling environments may indicate a different preferred sales compensation structure.
-A key consideration to a successful commission plan is that the plan be uncapped and the sales representatives have unlimited earnings within the plan period.
-There are many components of a plan that must be considered as part of the final design including: Pay Level, Plan Type, Pay Mix, Metrics, Payout Period, Payment Calculation, Eligibility, etc.
+A key consideration to a successful commission plan is that the plan remain uncapped and the sales representatives have unlimited earnings within the plan period.
+There are many components of a plan that must be considered as part of the final design, including pay level, plan type, pay mix, metrics, payout period, payment calculation, eligibility, etc.